smucclaw/eu-ai-act/act.md

 (52) \'AI regulatory sandbox\' means a concrete framework set up by a national competent authority which offers providers or prospective providers of AI systems the possibility to develop, train, validate and test, where appropriate in real world conditions, an innovative AI system, pursuant to a specific plan for a limited time under regulatory supervision.

-*Article 4 Amendments to Annex I*

-The Commission is empowered to adopt delegated acts in accordance with Article 73 to amend the list of techniques and approaches listed in Annex I within the scope of the definition of an AI system as provided for in Article 3(1), in order to update that list to market and technological developments on the basis of characteristics that are similar to the techniques and approaches listed therein.
+*Article 4*

+*[Implementing acts]{.ul}*

+In order to ensure uniform conditions for the implementation of this Regulation as regards machine learning approaches and logic- and knowledged based approaches referred to in Article 3(1), the Commission may adopt implementing acts to specify the technical elements of those approaches, taking into account market and technological developments.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 74(2).

 # TITLE IA